Please ensure Javascript is enabled for purposes of website accessibility

 Dr. Sandra Petersen is the founder of our Connections memory care program.
 She is here today to help dispel some myths surrounding what researchers know about sweet treats and dementia.

 Do you try to avoid sugar or limit it in the diet of a loved one?
 As a doctor, I try to avoid granulated sugar, but there’s always time to indulge.
 There is a lot of buzz surrounding the link between sugar and dementia.
-It’s no secret that too much sugar can negatively affect overall health, but is there really a connection between sugar consumption and dementia?
+It’s no secret that too much sugar can negatively affect overall health, but is there really a connection between sugar consumption and risk factors for dementia?

 What is Dementia?